DeepthiJ25/Assignment-3---Get-your-Time-Series-Data/README.md

-# Netflix Streaming Revenue and Membership by Region Data Set
+# Assignment #3 - Get your Time Series Data
 This contains csv file, html and .md of quarterly netflix's revenue

 # Netflix Streaming Revenue and Membership by Region Data Set

 ## Data Dictionery